ppant/ppant.github.io/index.markdown

 ---
 ## 💼 Professional Journey

-My professional journey spans over **two decades** and reflects a gradual evolution from systems development and academia to enterprise software and AI/ML.
+My professional journey spans over two decades and reflects a gradual evolution from systems development and academia to enterprise software and AI/ML.

-After completing my **M.Sc. in Physics (Electronics Specialization)**, I worked during **1997–1999** in **systems development and technical consulting**, contributing to industry-oriented projects for small organisations and institutions.
-This phase involved hands-on work with **digital systems, microprocessors, embedded programming, and software development**, building a strong foundation in hardware–software integration and practical problem-solving.
+After completing my M.Sc. in Physics (Electronics Specialization), I worked during 1997–1999 in systems development and technical consulting, contributing to industry-oriented projects for small organisations and institutions.
+This phase involved hands-on work with digital systems, microprocessors, embedded programming, and software development, building a strong foundation in hardware–software integration and practical problem-solving.

-From **1999 to 2005**, I was actively involved in **teaching and academic roles** at institutions such as **Birla Institute of Technology, Mesra**, **Birla Institute of Applied Sciences**, and **BITS Pilani**.
+From 1999 to 2005, I was actively involved in teaching and academic roles at institutions such as Birla Institute of Technology, Mesra, Birla Institute of Applied Sciences, and BITS Pilani.
 During this period, I taught subjects including programming, electronics, digital design, microprocessors, and computer systems, while also mentoring students and supporting applied technical projects.

-In **2005**, I transitioned fully into the IT industry.
-Since then, I have worked across **enterprise software and product engineering roles**, including organisations such as **Xerox**, **Wokana Technologies**, and **Ockham**, contributing to large-scale systems, software architecture, and long-term product development for global clients.
+In 2005, I transitioned fully into the IT industry.
+Since then, I have worked across enterprise software and product engineering roles, including organisations such as Xerox, Wokana Technologies, and Ockham, contributing to large-scale systems, software architecture, and long-term product development for global clients.

-In recent years, my focus has shifted towards **AI/ML, Generative AI, and MLOps**, combining applied industry work with academic research.
-Alongside hands-on development, I actively **mentor engineers, support hiring and team building**, and work at the intersection of **research and production-grade AI systems**.
+In recent years, my focus has shifted towards AI/ML, Generative AI, and MLOps, combining applied industry work with academic research.
+Alongside hands-on development, I actively mentor engineers, support hiring and team building**, and work at the intersection of **research and production-grade AI systems.

-I currently work as an **AI/ML & Generative AI Architect at LTIMindtree**, focusing on building scalable, production-grade AI systems for enterprise environments.
+I currently work as an AI/ML & Generative AI Architect at LTIMindtree, focusing on building scalable, production-grade AI systems for enterprise environments.

 ---

 ## 🤝 How I Can Help

-With a background spanning **software engineering, AI/ML, MLOps, and applied research**, I work best at the intersection of **complex systems and real-world constraints**.
+With a background spanning software engineering, AI/ML, MLOps, and applied research, I work best at the intersection of complex systems and real-world constraints.
 I typically help organisations and teams in the following ways:

 - **Designing and scaling AI/ML systems**
-  Helping teams move from experimentation to **robust, production-grade AI systems**, with a strong emphasis on reliability, observability, and long-term maintainability.
+  Helping teams move from experimentation to robust, production-grade AI systems, with a strong emphasis on reliability, observability, and long-term maintainability.

 - **End-to-end MLOps & time-series solutions**
-  Building and improving pipelines for **time-series forecasting, monitoring, and model lifecycle management**, ensuring models remain accurate and trustworthy over time.
+  Building and improving pipelines for time-series forecasting, monitoring, and model lifecycle management, ensuring models remain accurate and trustworthy over time.

 - **Applied AI & Generative AI adoption**
-  Guiding the practical use of **ML, Generative AI, and LLM-based systems** in enterprise environments—focusing on value creation rather than hype.
+  Guiding the practical use of ML, Generative AI, and LLM-based systems in enterprise environments—focusing on value creation rather than hype.

 - **Research-to-industry translation**
-  Bridging **academic research and industry practice**, particularly in areas such as **process mining, concept drift, and explainability**, and turning research ideas into deployable solutions.
+  Bridging academic research and industry practice, particularly in areas such as process mining, concept drift, and explainability, and turning research ideas into deployable solutions.

 - **Technical leadership & mentoring**
-  Supporting **team building, mentoring engineers and data scientists**, and helping organisations strengthen their technical culture and decision-making.
+  Supporting team building, mentoring engineers and data scientists, and helping organisations strengthen their technical culture and decision-making.

-I enjoy working with teams that value **clarity, fundamentals, and thoughtful engineering**, whether the goal is to build new capabilities, improve existing systems, or explore research-driven innovation.
+I enjoy working with teams that value clarity, fundamentals, and thoughtful engineering, whether the goal is to build new capabilities, improve existing systems, or explore research-driven innovation.

 ---
 ## Areas of Expertise